I had a lot of fun trying out the newly-discovered close-up function on my five year old camera!

 So this time I went for this English Wool Blend, which is too wiry for navajo plying.
 I split it right down the middle, in two equal parts (I thought), in the hope that when it came to plying, the colours on each bobbin would match, and that I would have roughly the same amount on each one, so as little as possible would go to waste.

-In the end it didn't go exactly to plan.
-The colours went their seperate ways pretty early on, and there was an awful lot left on one bobbin after plying.If you've read this far, I'm amazed!
+I think it still looks ok though.
+It's just over 168 yards (if I've done my maths right!), and is around 11wpi.
+I got the lot into one continuous skein thanks to my new jumbo flyer, which I am very chuffed with!If you've read this far, I'm amazed!
 I'll leave you with this little poppy that I found stuck into the side of the path on my walk.
 I thought it was nice, and left it there.

 To a non-spinner, your spinning looks amazing.
 The colours are gorgeous.
 I'll have to pop in again to see what you have made with the yarn.
 Fabulous photos too, by the way :D Ros